redcartel/node-express-typescript-starter-2022/README.md

 `npm run build` - Builds the server.

 `npm start` - Runs the server.
-## Opinions:

-* Imports that look like `import module from 'src/directory/file'` rather than relative paths.

-* json, cors, helmet, and morgan by default.

-* Error handling & 404 middleware are custom and modifiable.
-Read the source for features.

-* Jest & supertest for simple tests of endpoints.

-## Lack of opinions:

-* No assumptions about your database or lack thereof.

-* `.eslintrc.json` is fairly permissive.

-* No forced linting or any other babysitting.

 ## Default endpoints:

 A `GET` request to `/` will respond with the value of NODE_ENV or an empty response if the environment is production.

 A `POST` request to `/` will echo any json sent in the request body.

-## Deployment

-Deployment has been tested DigitalOcean's app PaaS with linked github & with the Docker image.

 ## Visual Studio Code

-For code completion to automatically create absolute path imports, you may need to create a `./.vscode/settings.json` file with:
+For code completion to automatically create absolute path imports, you may need to create a `./.vscode/settings.json` file with

 ```
 {
-    "typescript.preferences.importModuleSpecifier": "non-relative"
+    "javascript.preferences.importModuleSpecifier": "non-relative"
 }
 ```